Frogger 2: Swampy's Revenge

-Frogger 2: Swampy's Revenge is an action video game developed by Blitz Games and published by Hasbro Interactive for the PlayStation, Game Boy Color, Microsoft Windows, and Dreamcast.
+Frogger 2: Swampy's Revenge is a 2000 action video game developed by Blitz Games and published by Hasbro Interactive for the PlayStation, Game Boy Color, Windows, and Dreamcast.
 The game is part of the Frogger series, and the sequel to the 1997 remake of Frogger, featuring similar 4-way movement gameplay in a 3D world and 6 different environments.
 Unlike its predecessor, Frogger 2 features a choice of different characters to play with in the game, several multiplayer modes, and an in-game storyline.
 A Nintendo 64 port of the game was planned, but was later cancelled.

 Gameplay

 The PC and console versions of Frogger 2: Swampy's Revenge features significant changes to the gameplay that differentiates it from its predecessor.
 Although the gameplay objective of the Frogger series remains unchanged (the player has to collect five small frogs in order to win the game, all the while avoiding level-specific obstacles and enemies), the general gameplay has been retooled to a more traditional platformer.
 The level design structure has been changed to a more linear format, compared to the complex level maps from its predecessor which requires the player to actively explore and seek out the frogs.
 Due to the linear nature of the levels, all five frogs placed sparingly throughout each level, doubling as checkpoints for the player should they lose a life.
 The gameplay also lacks a time limit, though the player is graded at the results screen on how fast they completed the level.